Bands of Mercy: Activities

-Post-War Decreases
+Post-War decreases

 Prior to the world wars, humane education—and the Bands of Mercy where children learned about it—was seen by many as a possible way to create a kinder and more peaceful world.
 The world wars dispelled much of this belief and thus the interest in Bands of Mercy.
 The red scare and the space race also focused much of U.S. education towards math and science, further reducing the immediate post-war interest in Bands of Mercy.
 In addition, the creation and maintenance of the Bands of Mercy was primarily driven by animal welfare organizations; as their attention and goals shifted away from early prevention to active intervention in abuse, much of the energy behind the Bands of Mercy dissipated.

-Although membership in the Bands of Mercy faded dramatically after World War II, humane education continued in many other forms.
-It continues to be practised around the world, and may be experiencing especially strong growth in China and Japan.